By Christopher Tack | Clinical Specialist Physiotherapist

 What Is Citrulline Malate?

-1) Either within the intestinal tract by a reactive process between ornithine and carbamyl phosphate(1-2); or
+1) Either within the intestinal tract by a reactive process between ornithine and carbamoyl phosphate(1-2); or

-2) By the conversion process breaking down amino acid l-arginine to nitric acid(3).
+2) By the conversion process breaking down the amino acid l-arginine to nitric acid(3).

 Where does the “malate” part derive from?

-The malate component of the compound comes from malic acid which takes its name from the latin word m?lum, meaning “apple”.
-Malate is a component of the tricarboxylic acid cycle which may augment aerobic metabolism by reducing lactic acid production and continuing pyruvate production for the Krebs cycle(4-5).
+The malate component of the compound comes from malic acid which takes its name from the Latin word malum, meaning “apple”.
+Malate is a component of the tricarboxylic acid cycle (a chain of reactions to generate energy during aerobic respiration) which may increase aerobic metabolism by reducing lactic acid production and continuing pyruvate production (used to provide further energy) for the Krebs cycle(4-5).

 However, as is often the case progress in the pharmaceutical field has inspired others to assess its use also in the healthy population of athletes and those who exercise.
 As such the idea of using CM as a supplement was born!